-If you don’t know your core beliefs, then it’s time to discover them.
+If you don’t know your core beliefs, it’s time to discover them.
 Determine which ones resonate with you, recognizing at least three for now.
-Then, explore how these beliefs influence you every day, from decision making and relationships to career choices.
+Then, explore how these beliefs influence you every day, from decision-making and relationships to career choices.

 You might need to act.
 So understand your options and choose the most healthy one for you and those around you.
 This is the way to inner peace.

 My friend gained peace of mind when she refused that job.
-She soon landed an opportunity in a company where the culture not only aligned with her values, but provided the work-life balance she desired.
+She soon landed an opportunity in a company where the culture aligned with her values and provided the work-life balance she desired.